 Best Practices for Implementation

 Building a team that works well together is also important.
-Keeping everyone up-to-date with training helps make interprofessional care work well18.
+Keeping everyone up-to-date with training helps make interprofessional care work well.

 - Clearly define roles and responsibilities for each team member

-- Develop standardized communication protocols to facilitate information sharing
+- Develop standardised communication protocols to facilitate information sharing

 - Regularly review and update care plans to address changing patient needs